Ricci-Positive Metrics on Connected Sums of Projective Spaces: Constructions of Connected Sums with Positive Ricci Curvature

-In even dimensions, Theorem \ref{A} provides the existence of core metrics on various projective spaces.
-Thus Corollary \ref{lensconnect} provides new examples in the case of $\mathbf{R}P^{2n}$.
-In particular this proves the following corollary
+In even dimensions, Theorem \ref{A} provides the existence of core metrics on complex, quaternionic, and octonionic projective spaces.
+Thus Corollary \ref{lensconnect} provides new examples in the case of $\RP^{2n}$.
+In particular this proves the following corollary.

-\begin{corollary}{$\text{A}^\prime$} For all $n$, $i$, $j$, and $k$ the following manifolds admit metrics with positive Ricci curvature. \end{corollary} \begin{enumerate}[(i)] \item $\mathbf{R}P^{2n}\#\left(\#_j\mathbf{C}P^n\right)$ \item $\mathbf{R}P^{4n}\#\left(\#_j\mathbf{C}P^{2n}\right) \#\left( \#_k \mathbf{H}P^n\right)$ \item $\mathbf{R}P^{16}\#\left(\#_j\mathbf{C}P^{8}\right)\#\left(\#_k \mathbf{H}P^{4}\right)\#\left(\#_l\mathbf{O}P^2\right)$ \end{enumerate}
+\begin{corollary}{$\text{A}^\prime$} For all $n\ge 1$, and $j,k,l \ge 0$ the following manifolds admit metrics with positive Ricci curvature. \end{corollary} \begin{enumerate}[(i)] \item $\RP^{2n}\#\left(\#_j\CP^n\right)$. \item $\RP^{4n}\#\left(\#_j\CP^{2n}\right) \#\left( \#_k \HP^n\right)$. \item $\RP^{16}\#\left(\#_j\CP^{8}\right)\#\left(\#_k \HP^{4}\right)\#\left(\#_l\OP^2\right)$. \end{enumerate}

-While lens spaces may play the role of the docking station, if they admit core metrics, by Corollary \ref{lensconnect} we have proven that $L(m;\ell_1,\dots, \ell_n)\# L(m'; \ell_1',\dots, \ell_n')$ admits a Ricci positive metric.
-As $\pi_1(L(m;\ell_1,\dots, \ell_n))=\mathbf{Z}/m\mathbf{Z}$, and if $M^n$ and $N^n$ with $n\ge 3$ are manifolds with nontrivial fundamental groups, then $\pi_1(M\# N)$ is infinite by the Seifert-van Kampen theorem.
-But Myers' theorem (see \cite[Theorem 6.3.3]{Pet}) implies that a closed manifold with positive Ricci curvature has finite fundamental group.
-Thus contradicting the assumption that lens spaces have core metrics.
+While lens spaces may play the role of the docking station, if they admit core metrics, by Corollary \ref{lensconnect} we would have proven that $L(m;\ell_1,\dots, \ell_n)\# L(m'; \ell_1',\dots, \ell_n')$ admits a Ricci positive metric.
+Myers' theorem (see \cite[Theorem 6.3.3]{Pet}) implies that a closed manifold with positive Ricci curvature has finite fundamental group.
+If $M^n$ and $N^n$ with $n\ge 3$ are manifolds with nontrivial fundamental groups, then $\pi_1(M\# N)$ is infinite by the Seifert-van Kampen theorem.
+As $\pi_1(L(m;\ell_1,\dots, \ell_n))=\mathbf{Z}/m\mathbf{Z}$, $L(m;\ell_1,\dots, \ell_n)\# L(m'; \ell_1',\dots, \ell_n')$ must have an infinite fundamental group, and therefore cannot admit a metric with positive Ricci curvature.
+We conclude that lens space cannot admit core metrics, indeed no space with nontrivial fundamental group can.